How can I make my philanthropy more meaningful and strategic?

 What can I name the fund?

 The name is up to you.
-Many funds are named for the donor, the donor's family, or to memorialize someone special.
+Many funds are named for the donor, the donor's family, or to honor or memorialize someone special.
 By identifying yourself through your fund, you can be instrumental in influencing your peers to establish philanthropic goals.
 Or, you may remain anonymous.
 Many anonymous donors use a name that reflects their interests or something that is special to them.
 Every grant from the fund will carry this name.

 How is a fund at Toledo Community Foundation the same or different from creating a private foundation?

-Toledo Community Foundation is a public charity and therefore you receive maximum tax benefits when you make a contribution.
-Whereas gifts made to a private foundation are more limited.
+Toledo Community Foundation is a public charity and therefore you receive maximum tax benefits when you make a contribution, whereas gifts made to a private foundation are more limited.
 Private foundations are exposed to excise taxes and various restrictions as to what they can and cannot hold in their investment pool.
 More significant though are the supportive services you receive with a fund at Toledo Community Foundation – assistance with grant making, charitable planning, philanthropic education series, assistance establishing a family giving program – just to name a few.

 Can I include Toledo Community Foundation in my estate planning?